 Math lessons can include calculating distances and travel times for each day.
 It can also include figuring out how old a particular site is, how long ago a battle was fought there, etc. I plan to talk about acreage and miles as compared to metric measurements of the same kind.
 Conversions of kmph to mph and such can be done with the older kids.
 We can calculate driving times at 55 mph, 65 mph and 75 mph.
 Calculating estimated gas mileage, costs for gas, lodging and food can also lead to stimulating discussions.
 Creating a time and money budget makes a good economics lesson.

 Science can be included in several ways, but our favorites are rocks, trees, flowers, birds, and wild animals.
 We find out about local flora, fauna and natural attractions that we may encounter.
 For example, we plan to visit Yellowstone National Park.
-So, one of our science lessons will include things about geysers, mud pots, earthquakes, hot springs, the color of minerals in water, etc. We will also learn about buffalo, elk, deer, grizzlies, black bears, marmots, moose, ground squirrels, eagles, hawks, mountain goats, and several other animals we may encounter along the way, plus their habitats and food sources.
+So, one of our science lessons will include things about geysers, mud pots, earthquakes, hot springs, the color of minerals in water, etc. We will also learn about buffalo, elk, deer, grizzlies, black bears, marmots, moose, ground squirrels, eagles, hawks, mountain goats, and more.
+You can always check to see what animals you may encounter along the way, from Basking Sharks to Gila Monsters, plus their habitats and food sources.
 I plan to dig up one of my son’s favorite books called “Who Pooped in the Park?”, a reference book about using animal droppings and scat to identify animals that have been in the area.
 Who knew that stinky stuff on the ground could be so educational?
 In South Dakota, we hope to make a stop at Wind Cave.
 So, some of our science lessons will include cave uses, formation, terminology, flora and fauna, etc. We also hope to make a stop in Thermopolis, Wyoming where there are natural hot springs to swim in and a dinosaur dig to explore.
 That may lead us into lessons on dinosaurs, specifically the ones they are finding in Thermopolis.

 History lessons can be tailored for each state, as well.
 Because there is SO much that we could cover, I plan to stick with the general history of how the state joined the union, perhaps an episode of “How the States Got Their Shapes”, if there is one about the states where we are headed, and anything that I know my kids will find intriguing.
 The majority of my focus will be on the history of several of the places we plan to visit.
 On our list is Mount Rushmore (which could lead into a lesson on each of the presidents on the mountain), Devil’s Tower, and Yellowstone National Park.
 We also plan to make a stop at the Buffalo Bill Historical Center in Cody, Wyoming and the tiny local museum in my home town.
 Both are great resources for getting kids excited about history and making it more personal to them.